MaxHalford/xam/README.md

 ### Preprocessing

-**Supervised imputation**
+**Conditional imputation**

-Scikit-learn's [`Imputer`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Imputer.html) transformer is practical for it is an unsupervised method. `SupervisedImputer` makes it possible to apply an `Imputer` in a supervised way.
+Scikit-learn's [`Imputer`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Imputer.html) transformer is practical for it is an unsupervised method. `ConditionalImputer` makes it possible to apply an `Imputer` in a supervised way.
 In other words the `Imputer` is applied conditionally on the value of `y`.

 ```python
 >>> import numpy as np